ssbc/ssb-db/README.md

 removes everything not strictly needed for ssb-db, the goal being enough features to support replication, but compatibility with the current application stack is out of scope.

+## compromises for the browser

+I took some shortcuts to get this working in the browser quickly.

+* uses flumelog-memory (this does have persistence, but keeps everything in working memory.
+This is okay for small scale)
+* removed all level based indexes.
+Currently no way to request replies or messages by type.
+Only message by key and messages in receive order.
+* all other indexes changed to use flumeview-reduce (because then there was only one thing to polyfil)

+This current version works, but isn't gonna scale well to lots of data.
+It would be good to use it for a new network, but harder to make it compatible with the current ssb network.
+(however, I believe we'll get there)

+Also, some problems I noticed:

+* the javascript is really big.
+It's mostly libsodium-wrappers though, which is 1.3 mb.
+I think we get that down to 200k though.

 ## Example

 In this example, we create a feed, post a signed message to it, then create a stream